inoxlang/inox/README.md

-> You can [sponsor me](https://github.com/sponsors/GraphR00t) to help me continue working full-time on Inox.
+> Allow me to continue working full-time on Inox by [sponsoring me](https://github.com/sponsors/GraphR00t).
+Thank you !

 # Inox